 Whitby was the home of famous explorer Captain Cook.
 If you would like to learn more about his life you can take a tour around the house in which he once lived and which now houses the Captain Cook Memorial Museum.

 If you enjoy traditional English fish and chips Whitby arguably has the best in England.
 Head to the Magpie Cafe but do expect a queue as it is very famous for its beautiful food.
 No visit to Whitby is complete without a fish and chip lunch or dinner and I highly recommend it.
+Take your bucket and spade too as the sandy beaches are spectacular here too.

 LEARN MORE – Ultimate guide to visiting Whitby